-- Imagery: We love our Holland community and want to better represent the beautiful faces and personalities that we serve on a daily basis.
+Moreover, we are committed to better representing all the beautiful faces and personalities that we serve on a daily basis.
 The imagery we use for our website and social media accounts should showcase the diversity of our local community, and our clothing should be for everyone.
 This starts with intentionally curating our collection of vendors.

 - We recycle as much of the packing materials included in product shipment as we are able to.